 Jesus is warning them - and all of us - about so many charlatans who were and have been predicting the end of the world.
 He is also speaking about those who claimed to be the Messiah in the coming years following Jesus' leaving this world.

 You see, this notion that the world will end after the Messiah comes is not a new one.
 So many preachers have taught this over the centuries.
 Even when Jesus walked the earth, the prevailing temple teachers were preaching that the Messiah will come soon and after he does, the world will end.

 This is why Jesus said, "but this is not the end."

-Of course, this 'end-of-days' teaching regarding the end of the world was then assumed by many Christian sectarian teachers, who have variously been preaching for centuries that Jesus will come again and when he does, the world will end.
+Of course, this doomsday doctrine predicting end of the world has been preached for centuries that Jesus will come again and when he does, the world will end.
 Or the world will end and then he comes.

 So it is virtually the same teaching.
 And this is why Peter, James, and John took Jesus aside to ask this question of Jesus.
-Because of the sectarian institutional teaching, they were assuming Jesus was predicting the end of the world as so many others were at that time.
+Because of this long-standing doctrine, they were assuming Jesus was predicting the end of the world as so many others were at that time.

 But Jesus was not doing this.
 He was not predicting the end of the world.
 This is why he was warning them about the false predictions of so many other charlatan teachers.